angelosathanasiadis/Gemm-HLS-Fully-Parametrizable/README.md

 ## References
 <a id="1">[1]</a>
- A. Athanasiadis, N. Tampouratzis and I. Papaefstathiou,  “An Open-source HLS Fully Parameterizable Matrix Multiplication Library for AMD FPGAs - WiP ”
+ A. Athanasiadis, N. Tampouratzis and I. Papaefstathiou,  “An Open-source HLS Fully Parameterizable Matrix Multiplication Library for AMD FPGAs - WiP” , 27th Euromicro Conference Series on Digital System Design (DSD), Paris, France, from 28th to 30th of August 2024.